TOM BRIAN (1951-54)– in memoriam - inducted in 2015

 LYNN LIVIE (1964-66) – in memoriam - inducted in 2009

-The greatest scorer in Sacramento State history, Livie averaged 27.8 points per game during his two seasons in the Green and Gold...that included 1,447 points over those two years...averaged 25.7 ppg in 1964-65, and 30.0 ppg in 1965-66...the only Hornet to ever average more than 22.0 points in a season, and he did it both years of his Hornet career...was a unanimous first team all-Far Western Conference selection both seasons...named honorable mention All-America in 1965, becoming one of two All-Americans in school history...during his senior season, he scored a school-record 51 points in a 114-107 victory over San Francisco State...despite playing just two seasons, he ranks second in school history in field goals made (575) and free throws made (297), and fourth in points (1,447).
+The greatest scorer in program history, Livie averaged 27.8 points per game during his two seasons in with the Hornets…that included 1,447 points over those two years…averaged 25.7 ppg in 1964-65, and 30.0 ppg in 1965-66…one of just two Hornets to average more than 22.0 points in a season, and he did it both years of his Hornet career…was a unanimous first team all-Far Western Conference selection both seasons…named honorable mention All-America in 1965, becoming one of four All-Americans in school history…as a senior, he scored a school-record 51 points in a 114-107 win over San Francisco State…despite playing just two years, he ranks second in school history in field goals made (575), fifth in points scored (1,447) and sixth in free throws made (297).

 CHUCK MOBLEY (1955-59) – in memoriam - inducted in 2009